 One large acquisition came when J&J acquired orthopedic medical device maker Synthes for a whopping $20 billion in mid-2012.
 The purchase expanded the company's operations in the areas of trauma (bone screws and plates), spinal implants, tissue repair, and surgical power tools.
-J&J is integrating Synthes into its DePuy subsidiary to form the DePuy Synthes Companies of Johnson & Johnson organization.
-The new entity is not only the largest business within J&J's medical and diagnostic segment, it is also the top global orthopedics device manufacturer.
+J&J is integrated Synthes into its DePuy subsidiary.
+The new entity is not only the largest business within J&J's Medical Devices and Diagnostics segment, it is also the top global orthopedics device manufacturer.

 Like other drug and device makers, the company's emerging market strategy led to expansion in China in 2012 through the purchase of private surgical supply company Guangzhou Bioseal Biotechnology (Bioseal); the acquisition complements the Ethicon biosurgery product portfolio available in China.

 In 2013 J&J purchased drug discovery and development firm Aragon Pharmaceuticals, which focuses on hormone-driven cancers.
 The following year Janssen Pharmaceuticals acquired Covagen AG, a biopharma company specializing in protein therapies.
 It also bought Alios BioPharma, which is developing a treatment for pediatric respiratory synctial virus (RSV), a respiratory viral infection.